PavanDNaik/linkedin-auth-server-openid/README.md

 - Ensure your LinkedIn app is properly configured with the correct redirect URI.
 - Use HTTPS in production for secure communication.

-## License
-This package is open-source and available under the MIT License.

 ---